»

 Geopolymer concrete uses industrial waste materials such as fly ash or slag as binding agents instead of traditional Portland cement.
 These materials undergo alkali activation to form strong chemical bonds without requiring the high-temperature limestone calcination process that defines Portland cement production.

 The manufacturing process involves mixing aluminosilicate materials with alkaline solutions, creating polymer chains that bind aggregate materials together.
-This chemical reaction occurs at ambient temperatures, unlike Portland cement, which requires heating limestone to 1450°C in kilns.
+This chemical reaction occurs at ambient temperatures, unlike Portland cement, which requires heating limestone to very high temperatures in kilns.

 Key differences include the raw materials used, reaction mechanisms, and environmental impact.
 Portland cement relies on limestone and clay heated in energy-intensive kilns, while geopolymer concrete transforms waste materials through chemical activation.
 The resulting concrete exhibits similar compressive strength but often shows improved resistance to chemical attack and high temperatures.